✓ Updated May 2026

 Bicycle Rental

-Hoi An's Ancient Town is incredibly bike-friendly, and renting a bicycle is the quintessential way to explore its charming streets and surrounding rice paddies.
-It offers the most freedom to stop and wander at your own pace.
+Hoi An's Ancient Town is incredibly bike-friendly, with many streets closed to cars.
+Renting a bicycle is the most immersive way to explore the town and the surrounding rice paddies and villages.

-Grab is the dominant ride-hailing app in Vietnam, offering both car and motorbike taxi services.
-It's a reliable and often cheaper option than hailing a taxi or xe om off the street, especially for longer distances.
+Grab is the dominant ride-hailing app in Vietnam, offering car and motorbike taxi services.
+It's a convenient and often cheaper alternative to traditional taxis, especially for longer distances or when traveling with luggage.

 Walking